-If you’ve been following on Instagram and Snapchat, you saw I went to Cancun solo last week.
-Mexico has been on my list for a long time, but it wasn’t until booking my resort that I realized I was traveling to Cancun for Spring Break!
+If you’ve been following on Instagram and Snapchat, you saw I went on a solo trip to Cancun last week.
+Mexico has been on my list for a long time, but it wasn’t until booking my resort that I realized I was traveling to Cancun during Spring Break!
 I looked forward to relaxing poolside in warm weather, but I was dreading the fact that I’d be there with a bunch of

 wild and crazy college students.
 To my surprise, the experience wasn’t so bad.
-Here are some tips for surviving Spring Break in Cancun solo.
+Here are some tips for a solo trip to Cancun during spring break.

 I’ve never had a Cancun Spring Break experience but had a general idea of what to expect: overcrowded pools, loud music, parties, and drunk people.
 At the end of the day, I made up my mind to just deal with it when the time came.
 During my stay, I didn’t get catcalled or harassed and most importantly, I was able to get my drinks from the resort’s bars without any issues.